kaisequeira/RhombusAITechnical/README.md

 ### Linting

-1. To lint the frontend code, use the configured ESLint rules:
+1. To lint the frontend code, use the following command which will run both ESLint and Prettier:

    ```bash
    pnpm run lint